levoxtrip/PKB/docs/topics/be.md

 - What can I do to make this a great day?

 ## Balance
+Life and the body try to stay balanced between pleasure and pain!
+Both sides cause stress to the systems so it tries everything to get back to the balanced status.

 Balance [confidence](#confidence) with humility.

+## Behaviour
+How we behave is based on how we react to internal and external triggers.

 ## Confidence
 Act and think confident